laviniaflorentina/Tutorials/Python/more_about_IDEs_Editors.md

 ### 3. Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/docs) Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
+[Visual Studio Code](https://code.visualstudio.com/docs) is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git. - _Wikipedia_

 :grinning: It is very light in weight and takes very little time to start.
 VS Code is really good at allowing customization and extensibility.
 There are a ton of extensions to use for all types of workflow enhancement.